wavesaudio/instl/sphinx/fileformat.rst

             A list of partial paths into the svn repository.
 These paths will be pulled from the repository to the user's disk during installation.
 The left part of the path must be supplied in the definitions section.

         *install_folders*
             List of folders where the *install_sources* will be copied to.
-Typically there will be only one, but if more than one is found *install_sources* will copied to each of them.
+Typically there will be only one, but if more than one folder is found *install_sources* will copied to each of them.

         *depends*
             is a list of identifiers of items that must be installed when the current item is installed.